Sai-Prabhav/Bmath-Notes/content/statistics/Fundamental Elements of Statistics.md

 date: 2025-01-02

 ---
 An experimental unit.
-Person, thing, house, ect.
+Person, thing, house, etc.
 Population: Set of all experimental units.
 Studying all experimental unit in a population may not be possible.
-Subset of population _Sample_ ie, Representative sample.
+Subset of population _sample_ i.e., Representative sample.

 For each experimental unit in the sample we record data on several variables.
-eg: House: Price, location, area ect.
+E.g.: House: Price, location, area etc.
 Univariate: One variable per unit
 Bivariate: 2 variable per unit
 Multivariate: multiple variant